Chico Xavier: First works

-The copyrights of all his books were kindly granted to FEB.
+The copyrights of all his books were kindly granted to the FEB.
 At that period, he started a relationship with Manuel Quintão and Wantuil de Freitas.
-Still at the same period, an ocular cataract was found, problem which he had to live with for the rest of his life.
+Still at the same period, an ocular cataract was found, a problem which he had to live with for the rest of his life.
 The spirits and his mentors, Emmanuel and Bezerra de Menezes, instructed him to be treated with the resources of human medicine and told him not to count on any kind of privileges from the spirits.

-He kept working as a clerk–typist at the model farm from the Regional Inspectorate of the Department of Livestock Development, He started to perform at Centro Espírita Luís Gonzaga in 1935, helping the ones in need with prescriptions, advice and producing psychographic books.
+He kept working as a clerk–typist at the model farm from the Regional Inspectorate of the Department of Livestock Development.
+He started to perform at Centro Espírita Luís Gonzaga in 1935, helping the ones in need with prescriptions, advice and producing psychographic books.
 The farm manager and agronomist Rômulo Joviano, also spiritist who attended all the seances at Centro Luiz Gonzaga, where he later became the president., besides giving Francisco a job, he also cooperated with the medium, by allowing him some free time to find the necessary peace to execute his psychographic works, It was in a period that Francisco was using the basement of Joviano's house to perform his psychographic works, when one of his most remarkable books, titled Paulo e Estevão (Paul and Stevan) came out.
-At the same time; a long refusal of gifts and honors started and lasted all his life, as an example: Fred Figner granted Francisco a huge amount of money in his will; which was promptly granted to FEB; by the medium.
+At the same time, a long refusal of gifts and honours started and lasted all his life, as an example: Fred Figner granted Francisco a huge amount of money in his will, which was promptly granted to FEB, by the medium.

 As well as notoriety, the criticism from people who tried to discredit him strongly persisted.
-Chico Xavier said that also spiritual foes tried to involve him into negative fluids and temptations, apart from all living people,.
-Souto Maior (Brazilian journalist) reports an attempted of "lynching by spirits", as well as an episode which naked girls tried to seduce the medium in his bathtub.
-Note that; in both episodes there are common narrative aspects to the other proofs, commonly mentioned in stories of holiness.
+Chico Xavier said that spiritual foes also tried to involve him in negative fluids and temptations, apart from all living people.
+Souto Maior (Brazilian journalist) reports an attempt of "lynching by spirits", as well as an episode in which naked girls tried to seduce the medium in his bathtub.
+Note that, in both episodes, there are common narrative aspects to the other proofs, commonly mentioned in stories of holiness.